License Plate Protection

 "There does not seem to be any system.
 Some cameras are calibrated on multiple occasions during a 12-month period, others aren't tested for nearly two years," he said.

-Mr. Mulder claimed Police Minister Andre Haermeyer had once again failed to protect the interests of the state and Victorian motorists.
+Mr. Mulder claimed Minister Andre Haermeyer had once again failed to protect the interests of the state and Victorian motorists.

 He called on the Govern ment to immediately write to anyone fined illegally and refund their fines and any demerit points lost.